 - Onenote collates your ideas in one place and lets you record brainstorming sessions.

-- QuirkTools Screenfly helps you test how websites display on various screen sizes.
+- QuirkTools Screenfly helps you A/B test how websites display on various screen sizes.

 - Snagit lets you create and mark up screen captures.